-We had strong interest with 700+ registrants for our “5 Things Employers Need to Know Now about E-cigarettes” webinar this month.
+We had strong interest with 700+ registrants for our “5 Things Employers Need to Know Now about E-cigarettes” webinar in April 2019.

 Our webinar poll showed more than 50% attended because they have employees who vape.
 We see this issue continue to get more attention from HR leaders and benefit consultants, as they work to understand how to handle vaping in the workplace.

 During our webinar, we shared what we know about e-cigarettes, what we’re learning… AND what we don’t know.
 We talked about:

 - Effects of e-cigarettes on adults and children

 - Can e-cigarettes serve as a cessation aid?

 - Why e-cigarette users need tailored support to quit

 - Workplace smoking policy issues related to e-cigarettes

 We had many great questions during the webinar and couldn’t address them all.
 Here are 6 more questions that attendees asked with our responses.

 With smoking, you also hear about the dangers of secondhand smoke, but is the vapor off of e-cigarettes dangerous too?